talkable/talkable-docs/source/web_hooks/check_unsubscribe.rst

 .. important::

-   If this web hook is used, the response returned by merchant must contain the following fields:
+   If this web hook is used, the response JSON returned by merchant must contain the following fields:

    .. code-block:: javascript